 The T-Roc has the lifestyle set firmly in its sights; but not just mountain bikers, surfers are welcome to load up their boards too.

 There is no getting around the fact that the T-Roc is a car built at the behest of Volkswagen's marketing department.
 If the brand wanted to, it could have created a cut-price version of the Tiguan to rival the bottom end of the Qashqai range, but it decided to chase the fashionable end of the market with a purpose-built car for trendy, well-heeled urbanites.
-Essentially, this is VW's answer to the Audi Q2 – you're buying it primarily for the looks and the image (and the fact that such items as a surfboard rack and snowboard holder are on the options list).
+Essentially, this is VW's answer to the premium brand's crossover offerings – if you're buying it primarily for the looks and the image (and the fact that such items as a surfboard rack and snowboard holder are on the options list).

 It compromises its rear seat space in favour of styling, and regrettably downgrades its cabin plastics in search of profit.
 If you're smitten with the styling and happy to make those trade-offs, great.
-Bear in mind, however, that by the time T-Roc lands in Mzansi, there should be a glut of nearly-new Tiguans in the market...
-Which would VW would you rather have?
+Bear in mind, however, that the T-Roc, which is "the 1st Volkswagen SUV that is available to order in 2-tone paintwork", will face a formidable foe when it arrives in South Africa – a second-hand Tiguan!
+Which VW would you rather have?